 Data & Methodology

-Additional detail on the data and methodology for red tide and nutrients and chlorophyll is provided below.
+Additional detail on the data and methodology for blue-green algae, red tide, nutrients and chlorophyll, and restoration projects is provided below.

-Red tide data are exported daily from the FWC-FWRI HAB Database and represent the most recent eight (8) days of sampling location points for the phytoplankton that causes red tide, Karenia brevis.
+Red tide data are provided daily from the FWC’s Fish and Wildlife Research Institute Harmful Algal Bloom Database.
+Data presented on Protecting Florida Together represents the most recent eight days of sampling location points for the phytoplankton that causes red tide, Karenia brevis.
 While every practical step has been taken to provide accurate data, the need for rapid distribution precludes extensive review.
-Additionally, sampling locations that show an absence of Karenia brevis are not depicted on the Protecting Florida Together status tool.
-However, we intend to make this information available as we build out this site.

-- Please reference the WC-FWRI HAB Monitoring Database as a primary source for all Florida related red tide data.
+- Please reference the FWC-FWRI HAB Monitoring Database as a primary source for all Florida related red tide data.

-- Samples with U, V, or Q qualifier codes were omitted from calculations.
+- Samples with V or Q qualifier codes were omitted from calculations.

-- Samples with I qualifier codes were set to the minimum detection level of the analysis.
+- Samples with I qualifier codes were set to the method detection level of the analysis.